sofiasantana88/Real-Time-Fraud-Detection-Streaming-Pipeline-Kafka-Docker-ML-Inference-/README.md

 ## How to Run the Pipeline
-1. Start Kafka
-  From the project root:

-  docker compose up -d
+1. Start Kafka: From the project root: docker compose up -d   docker ps
-  docker ps

-2. Train the model
-    If the model file already exists, this step can be skipped.
+2. Train the model (If the model file already exists, this step can be skipped):    py .\training\train_fraud_model.py

-    py .\training\train_fraud_model.py

-3. Start the consumer (stream processor) py .\streaming\consumer.py
+3. Start the consumer (stream processor):  py .\streaming\consumer.py

-4. Start the producer (in a second terminal) py .\streaming\producer.py
+4. Start the producer (in a second terminal):  py .\streaming\producer.py

 You should see payment events produced every 3 seconds and fraud scores printed in real time.